St-vn/roblox-scripting/README.md

 -- Server
 print(game.Players.LocalPlayer) -- nil
 ```
 The player service provides both server and client sided use.
-It detects player joining/leaving, can make the localplayer chat, report, etc. Instances have methods such as GetChildren and events like ChildAdded and ChildRemoved.
-The player service has its own events and methods that are optimized for handling player related tasks like saving data.
+It detects player joining/leaving, can make the localplayer chat, report, etc. Instances have methods such as GetChildren and events like ChildAdded and ChildRemoved while the player service has its own versions.
 ```lua
 local playerService = game.Players